cloudfoundry/guardian/grootfs/README.md

   `r-xr-x---`) and therefore, when GrootFS runs as a non-root user it cannot write files into the rootfs `/root`.
 You can work around this by either running as root or [using a UID/GID mapping](#usergroup-id-mapping).

-* You must mount the btrfs volume with `-o user_subvol_rm_allowed` or you won't be able to delete images or clean up after failure scenarios.

 * Files not visible to the calling user in the base image won't be in the resulting rootfs.